aspose-words/Aspose.Words-API-References/english/net/aspose.words/importformatoptions/ignoretextboxes/_index.md

 ---
 title: ImportFormatOptions.IgnoreTextBoxes
 second_title: Aspose.Words for .NET API Reference
 description: ImportFormatOptions property.
 Gets or sets a boolean value that specifies that source formatting of textboxes content ignored if KeepSourceFormatting mode is used.
-The default value is true in C#
+The default value is true in C#.
 type: docs
 weight: 40
 url: /net/aspose.words/importformatoptions/ignoretextboxes/